Ridwantemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir //tmp/my_first_directory to remove my_first_directory from tmp directory cd - to move from current directory to previous one ls -la . .. /boot to show hidden files even ones starting with period and in long format from working directory through parent directory to /boot
+rmdir //tmp/my_first_directory to remove my_first_directory from tmp directory cd - to move from current directory to previous one ls -la . .. /boot to show hidden files even ones starting with period and in long format from working directory through parent directory to /boot file //tmp/iamafile to show the type of file named iamafile in tmp directory